youn16/youn16/README.md

 ### Hi there 👋

+Good day!
+I am Seyoun Lee!

+If you want to contact me, please leave me a message!

+### 💫 Experience

+MLBC (2020) - *Google*

 <!--
 **youn16/youn16** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.